Dimensioners that measure anything from parcels to pallets

 3D Structured Light and LiDAR

 These devices create intricate 3D maps of objects by projecting a pattern of light or by delivering laser pulses.
 They’re excellent for handling irregular shapes and deliver strong accuracy.
-They are more expensive, though, and are sensitive to environmental conditions like dust or lighting.
+3D dimensioning technologies are more expensive, though, and are sensitive to environmental conditions like dust or lighting.
 For operations that can justify the price, the payoff is solid.

 Ultrasonic and Sensor-based Systems

 Think of these as the entry-level option.
 They rely on simple sensors to estimate object size.
 Affordable and straightforward to install, they still serve small operations well.
 The trade-off is precision.
-They struggle with complex or irregular freight and often miss the level of detail needed for strict carrier compliance.
+Sensor based dimensioning technology struggles with complex or irregular freight and often miss the level of detail needed for strict carrier compliance.

 Computer Vision Systems